As Montessori school leaders and consultants, we are often asked about preferences in Montessori training or organizations.

 The Heart of Montessori

 Finally, remember that learning Montessori lessons and philosophy is only part of the journey.
-Montessori education is fundamentally about how we connect with children and families, and how we conduct ourselves in the presence of children.
+Montessori education is fundamentally about how we connect with children and families and how we conduct ourselves in their presence.
 This is often referred to as the spiritual transformation of the adult—the deep personal growth and humility required to truly guide and nurture children as they explore and discover their world.

-Rather than focusing solely on organizational affiliations, look for a training program and community that resonates with your values, inspires you to grow, and prepares you to make a meaningful impact in the lives of children and families.
+Rather than focusing solely on organizational affiliations, look for a training program and community that resonate with your values, inspires you to grow, and prepares you to make a meaningful impact on children and families.